microsoft/MixedRealityToolkit-Unity/Documentation/README_Solver.md

 >
 > ![Solver](Images/Solver/HandJoint_ForwardUpVectors.png)
 >
 > To overcome this, update the *Additional Rotation* property on the `SolverHandler` to **<90, 0, 0>**.
-This will ensure the forward vector supplied to Solvers is pointing through the palm and outward away from the hand.
+This will ensure the forward vector supplied to solvers is pointing through the palm and outward away from the hand.
 >
 > ![Solver](Images/Solver/SolverHandler_AdditionalRotation.png)
 >